Jo5629/jo5629-jrankings/README.md

 1. Depend on `jrankings`.
 2. Include the `jrankings.lua` file in your mod and store in a **LOCAL** variable:
-   - Store as a local to stop confliction with the actual mod.
+   - This is to stop confliction with the actual mod.

 ``` lua
 local jrankings = dofile(minetest.get_modpath(minetest.get_current_modname()) .. "/jrankings.lua")